SilviaVec/Realtime-Action-Recognition/README.md

 The workflow of the algorithm is:
 *  Get the joints' positions (this can be done with Lifting from the Deep: https://github.com/DenisTome/Lifting-from-the-Deep-release).
-*  Track person.
-Euclidean distance between the joints of two skeletons is used for matching two skeletons.
-See `class Tracker` in [lib_tracker.py](utils/lib_tracker.py)
 *  Fill in a person's missing joints by these joints' relative pos in previous frame.
 See `class FeatureGenerator` in [lib_feature_proc.py](utils/lib_feature_proc.py).
 So does the following.
-*  Use a window size of 0.5s (5 frames) to extract features.
+*  Use a window size of 5 frames to extract features.
 *  Extract features of (1) body velocity and (2) normalized joint positions and (3) joint velocities.
 *  Apply PCA to reduce feature dimension to 80.
 Classify by DNN of 3 layers of 50x50x50 (or switching to other classifiers in one line).
 See `class ClassifierOfflineTrain` in [lib_classifier.py](utils/lib_classifier.py)
 *  Mean filtering the prediction scores between 2 frames.
 Add label above the person if the score is larger than 0.8.
 See `class ClassifierOnlineTest` in [lib_classifier.py](utils/lib_classifier.py)